sQVe/30-seconds-of-code-ultisnips/README.md

 ## Build

-This repository is updated daily automatically to grab eventual changes made in [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code).
-If you want to parse and create a fresh fully up-to-date snippets file you need to recursively clone this repository by running:
+This repository automatically updates daily to grab changes made in [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code).
+If you want to parse and create a fresh fully 100% up-to-date snippets file you need to recursively clone this repository by running:

 ```sh
 git clone --recursive git@github.com:sQVe/30-seconds-of-code-ultisnips.git
 ```

-When the repository and its' submodules are cloned we run the following commands with Node.js:
+When the cloning of the repository and its submodules finishes, we run the following commands with Node.js:

 ```sh
 npm install && npm run build